 13:08 Why is DesignCon so important?

 DesignCon is important now because the clock and data rates are increasing at such a fast pace that you really need to understand the physics of circuit boards now, and how to move signals from one place on the board to another.
 In fact, some of the most recent technology is, the answer is that you can’t do it internally to the board, you have to use jumpers and coaxes to get the signals from one side to the other.
 We’re talking 40 gigabytes per second kind of data or higher.
 That’s a challenge.
-That’s one thing that DesignCon brings to the table is all the brain power that’s around the world, really, that congregates here are able to discuss these kinds of issues with each other and leverage each other’s ideas.
+This is one thing that DesignCon brings to the table is all the brain power that’s around the world, really, that congregates here are able to discuss these kinds of issues with each other and leverage each other’s ideas.
 That’s really important.

 Watch our other DesignCon interviews: